boshyxd/robloxstudio-mcp/README.md

 ## Communication Protocol

-The MCP server runs on port 3001 and communicates with the Studio plugin (port 3002) via HTTP requests.
-The plugin extracts data from Roblox Studio's API and forwards it to the MCP server for AI tool consumption.
+The MCP server exposes tools via stdio for AI integration.
+The Studio plugin polls the server on port 3002 using HTTP requests.
+When an AI tool is called:

+1. MCP server queues the request
+2. Studio plugin polls and receives the request
+3. Plugin extracts data using Studio APIs
+4. Plugin sends response back to server
+5. Server returns result to AI tool

 ## Configuration